TomShu01/Arrow-AI/Docs/Project-Specification.md

 - Wait for an END message.
 Use state machine of ServerEvents.START and ServerEvents.END to determine when to start and disable chat.
 - Client must also send information back to the server if applying an operation failed (exception occurred).
 Agent uses exception information to try again.
 - Sync file with server before everytime the next message is sent on the chat.
-- Arrow project file is sent to server using an HTTP POST request when projected is opened.
+- Arrow project file is sent to server using the websocket when projected is opened.
 Every time project is saved, the same function is called to sync project with server.
 Source-of-truth remains on client-side.
+- Send local chat history on client side to server on each message.
+- Add button to clear local chat history.
+- Add button after message is sent to server to stop processing on server side (stop signal).
+This stop signal forces local rollback to before current chat began.

 Here is central mind below.